© 2024 91.9 KVCR

 More concerning, omicron cases have emerged across the globe.
 Cases have been confirmed in Botswana, the United Kingdom, Italy, Germany, Belgium, Israel, the Netherlands, Australia and Hong Kong.

-News of the rapidly spreading variant led to a new set of air travel restrictionsfrom South Africa and seven other countries, implemented by President Biden, that go into effect Monday.
+News of the rapidly spreading variant led to a new set of air travel restrictions from South Africa and seven other countries, implemented by President Biden, that go into effect Monday.
 The president made the announcement the day after Thanksgiving, one of the busiest travel periods of the year.

 Unlike last year, when millions of people traveled against the advice of health experts, the Centers for Disease Control and Prevention and chief medical adviser to the president, Dr. Anthony Fauci, more or less condoned Thanksgiving get-togethers for vaccinated Americans.
 And, according to an American Automobile Association travel forecast, more than 53 million people were expected to travel for Thanksgiving — an 18% jump compared to last year — including more than 4 million by air.